MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -LanguageMode

-Determines which elements of the Windows PowerShell language are permitted in sessions that use this session configuration.
+Determines which elements of the PowerShell language are permitted in sessions that use this session configuration.
 You can use this parameter to restrict the commands that particular users can run on the computer.

 The acceptable values for this parameter are: